zhangzhengde0225/CDNet/README.md

 + SSVM (Slide receptive field Short-term Vectors Memory)

 # News!
 + Jan 2021: [1.0.1 version](https://github.com/zhangzhengde0225/CDNet) of CDNet is released!
-It achieves xxx% and 94.72% F1_score of crosswalk detection and vehicle crossing behavior analyse on [Crosswalk testsets](https://github.com/zhangzhengde0225/CDNet/blob/master/docs/DATASETS.md) with 86 ms (on i7-4770HQ CPU) and 3.1 ms (on RTX 3080 GPU) inference time.
+  With a detection speed of 33.1 FPS on Jetson nano, it obtained an average F1 score of 94.72% in the complex scenarios.

 # Installation
 Get CDNet code and configure the environment, please check out [docs/INSTALL.md](https://github.com/zhangzhengde0225/CDNet/blob/master/docs/INSTALL.md)